 About The Artist

-Jordanian artist Jude Zawaideh creates enigmatic, vaguely familiar compositions that explore the multiplicity of reality and human consciousness, diving into the artist’s personal experiences within her reality.
+Jude Zawaideh, a 22-year-old fine artist born in Amman, Jordan, captures the essence of the self in response to the physical body over time.
+Zawaideh creates enigmatic, vaguely familiar compositions that explore the multiplicity of reality and human consciousness, diving into the artist’s personal experiences within her reality.
 Viewers find themselves exchanging glances with the subjects immersed in scenes of uncomfortably formidable yet intensely introspective states.
 Zawaideh’s approach to art making is profoundly challenging yet innate: “Each painting is my way of allowing my mind to drift into unknowns I don’t consciously control, transmundane notions unravel within this space,” She said.

 The artist shifts between the illusions of subjective and objective realities and the deception that accompanies existing as a self.
-Her work serves as a reflective medium that pushes towards notions such as self-awareness, inward looking examinations and curiosity.
+With a focus on a contemporary figurative style, her work serves as a reflective medium that pushes towards notions such as self-awareness, inward looking examinations and curiosity.

 In her depictions of the physical and subconscious aspects of the self, Zawaideh utilizes compositional layers as an instinctual element of each piece, the layers are as unpredictable as the self.
 Viewers are faced with a composition that is - in and of itself - deceiving them in the layers that hide behind what it is they initially see.

 “I look back at these versions of myself that have existed through time, and examine how much of these familiar faces hold a truth to my totality.
 Each composition serves as reminders of how precious every moment is in pursuit of meeting yourself once again.”